 These are the requirements for applicants:

-• You must be at least 18 years of age
+- You must be at least 18 years of age

-• possess an unrestricted driver’s license valid in New York State
+- Possess an unrestricted driver’s license valid in New York State

-• Be physically and mentally capable of performing the duties of a PVRS member.
+- Be physically and mentally capable of performing the duties of a PVRS member

-There are four types of membership:
+There are five types of membership:

-• Regular membership: requires that you be a permanent resident of our primary service area.
+- Regular membership: Requires that you be a permanent resident of our primary service area.

-• Auxiliary membership: may be obtained by those who are already members of other EMS agencies.
-They are not required to attend our meetings or be a member of a PVRS duty crew, but they must complete a 16-hour tour of duty each month; they are also not permitted to vote on Constitutional matters.
+- Auxiliary membership: May be obtained by those who are already members of other EMS agencies.
+They are not required to attend our meetings or be a member of a PVRS duty crew, but they must complete a 16-hour tour of duty each month.
+Auxiliary members do not hold voting rights.

-• Non-Operational Members: do not answer ambulance calls but may help with office work, care of the building and equipment, etc. They are not required to attend meetings or training sessions.
+- Non-Operational Members: Do not answer ambulance calls but may help with office work, care of the building and equipment, etc. They are not required to attend meetings or training sessions.

 The responsibilities of memberships include the following:

-3. Members must either be an EMT or be enrolled in (and attending) an EMT class within one year after they have become a member.
+- Regular and Associate members must either be an EMT or be enrolled in an EMT class within one year after they have become a member.

 Interested in applying now?
 Apply Online Now